vineyard-bloom/vineyard-ethereum/README.md

 ### Mocha Testing Info

-For all mocha tests to pass,
+Follow these steps for all mocha tests to pass:

   1. In the project root, create the folder `temp`, and then the folder `temp/eth`.
   1. In the `test/config` folder, copy the file `config-sample.json` and rename it `config.json`.